Frequently asked questions

 What are my walk options?

-- transfer services to and from the trail (you will need to arrange your own accommodation)
+- a self-guided walker using the campgrounds provided (you will need to carry your own equipment).

 Why do I need to book my walk?

 The booking system regulates the number of walkers departing each day.
 This is to avoid overcrowding, to preserve the wilderness experience for everyone, to reduce our environmental impact and to ensure sustainable management of the track and campground facilities.

 How many people are allowed to depart each day?

 A maximum of 12 independent walkers and 36 walkers guided by commercial tour operators, totaling 48 walkers (including guides) are permitted to depart each day.
 These will be a mix of independent and guided walkers with some camping along the trail (campgrounds cater for 24 walkers) and some staying in off-trail accommodation.
 Of the commercial tour operator walkers, only 12 are permitted to camp overnight, meaning there are a maximum of 24 campers at each campground per night.

 How much does it cost to walk the trail, what is included and why is there a fee?

 Included in this cost is your park entry fee, car parking at Flinders Chase National Park Visitor Centre, Trail Guide and Trail Map.
 A bus transfer from Kelly Hill Caves to Flinders Chase Visitor Centre is available and can be paid when booking for the walk.

 Our licensed tour operators offer a range of packages, from basic drop off/pick up services to fully guided tours.
 Prices will depend on the package you select.

 Maintaining a long-distance walking trail in a remote area is expensive.
 Your fee contributes to maintaining and servicing the trail to ensure it remains an exceptional world-class tourism experience.